Dispatches from the goldfish bowl

 It would be a kind of Google campus/Manhattan blend.
 If not walking or biking, a variety of transportation options would shuttle people from home to work to happy hour at trendy tapas bars.

-At least, this was the view from inside the goldfish bowl of the northeast corridor cities and San Francisco – places where think tank and media folk really can travel inside the urban bubble without a car.
+At least, this was the view from inside the goldfish bowl of the northeast corridor cities and San Francisco – places where think tank and media folk can actually travel inside the urban bubble without a car.
 However, out in the vast hinterland between the Hudson and the Golden Gate, we pragmatists were not convinced.

 Coming from Boomer-world, where a car was a rite of passage – and one equipped with an FM radio cost extra – our own analysis pointed to other factors; stricter student driver rules, sky-rocketing insurance costs, hefty college loans and high unemployment rates among the young.
-And with many still living with parents, a family car is usually available.
+And with many still living with parents, a family car is always available.

 Sure, the automotive industry will evolve – it always has – and big city congestion is real.
 But we resisted the temptation to cry Carmageddon, and advised clients to give the newbies time to adjust.
 Wisely, as it turns out.